-In 2013 the company closed on its Brookfield Infrastructure Fund II, with commitments of $7 billion (easily exceeding its original target of $5 billion).
+Brookfield regularly performs fund offerings to raise capital for future investments.
+In 2013, the company closed on its Brookfield Infrastructure Fund II, with commitments of $7 billion (easily exceeding its original target of $5 billion).
 Also that year, Brookfield closed on its Timberlands Fund V, with commitments of $1 billion.
 That fund will invest in timberlands around the world, with an emphasis on the US, Brazil, and Australia.

 Mergers and Acquisitions

-Brookfield kept itself busy in 2013 with a string of widely varied acquisitions.
+The company kept itself busy in 2013 with a string of widely varied acquisitions.
 Major purchases that year included a minority stake in warehouse/distribution parks developer EZW Gazeley (with extensive holdings in Europe); an increase of its positions in mall owners General Growth Properties and Rouse Properties; all of Los Angeles commercial property owner MPG Office Trust (for $443 million); and all of business park developer Industrial Developments International ($595 million).
 It bought a portfolio of 19 apartment communities in North Carolina, South Carolina, and Virginia from Babcock & Brown Residential, further boosting its multifamily portfolio.

 The company also launched refrigeration unit Brookfield Cold Storage in 2013 after acquiring the Canadian logistics operations of Millard Refrigerated Services.
 The deal included more than 16 million cu. ft. of storage space in two facilities located in Toronto and Calgary.